NS&I has identified £367m in savings owed to bereaved families. Could you be affected? Find out →

 How to Access Funds Before Probate

-Probate can take 3-9 months, but you may need funds sooner for funeral costs or estate administration.
+The grant of probate itself usually takes 5 to 12 weeks once you apply online, and the full estate process often runs 9 to 18 months.
+You may need funds sooner for funeral costs or estate administration.
 Here's how to access money before probate:

 Funeral Payment Release